 Data collection was conducted by students who had undergone research and data gathering training.
 An 'overt' approach was used during fieldwork.
 Site visits were regularly conducted for a few weeks as the researchers intended to capture general practices of the workers with respect to housekeeping.
 The site operatives were briefed about the purpose of the study i.e. to explore site safety practices.
-General consents for the empirical work were approved by the various site managers.
-Additionally, the workers were informed in their morning briefings of the photographs that would be taken of site works.
-They were also given the right to decline participation without ramifications.
 Furthermore, it was clarified that the study was for academic purposes and hence the outcome would be used to teach up-and-coming construction professionals.